vendia/blog/posts/2022-02-01-room-to-read.md

 Visit the Vendia Share web application at [https://share.vendia.net](https://share.vendia.net).
 If you have not yet created a Uni you will be presented with the following screen.

-**NOTE:** You will see any existing Universal Applications listed here.
+**NOTE:** You will see your existing Universal Applications listed here.
 The Vendia Share Starter tier allows for a [single Universal Application](https://www.vendia.net/docs/share/limits#uni-and-node-limits).
 You will not be able to proceed with this exercise if you already have a running Universal Application.

 <img width="1311" alt="01-empty-uni-screen" src="https://user-images.githubusercontent.com/71095088/151864172-fde733e6-3abf-4041-bdb2-cff406defe1c.png">